iliad-project/kmo_interfaces-release/README.md

 `[19.4232] usbcore: registered new interface driver leaf`

 then you are all god to go.
 A note is that this driver might be needed to be re-built in case you update your kernel.
 If you do have troubles accessing the CAN dongle after a kernel update, wipe the whole source tree and start all over again, that should sort it out.
+In case this doesn't work either, check if there is a new driver available at [here](https://www.kvaser.com/downloads-kvaser/).

 #### Install the ROS packages